daniel-lucio/mcachefs/README.md

 backing filesystems were located, but these days are over.

-Now all settings must be provided using command-line arguments. mcachefs requires at least two arguments : the source and the mountpoint.
+Now all settings must be provided using command-line arguments. mcachefs requires at least two arguments: the source and the mount point.

 Let's say you want to mirror dir /media/input to /media/output.
 Just call :